JusticeMakers Competition FAQ

 A project of International Bridges to Justice (IBJ), JusticeMakers seeks to unleash the collective energies of criminal defenders from around the world and realize the vast potential of international human rights legislation.

-The JusticeMakers Program hosts an annual competition that identifies, trains, and funds change agents worldwide who are committed to advocating for positive reforms within their respective countries.
-The 2017 competition will focus on advancing access to justice and preventing torture in Francophonie Africa through the provision of legal representation and advancing legal reform.
-IBJ will award $5,000 to every selected JusticeMakers fellow whose criminal justice reform projects display innovation, efficacy, and sustainability.
+The JusticeMakers Program hosts a bi-annual or annual competition that identifies, trains, and supports change agents worldwide who are committed to advocating for positive reforms within their respective countries.
+The 2020 competition is open to women lawyers in Indonesia and will focus on advancing access to justice for women in Indonesia through the provision of legal representation and advancing legal reform.
+IBJ will award up to 10,300 euros to every selected JusticeMakers fellow whose criminal justice reform projects display innovation, efficacy, and sustainability.

-Winners form lasting relationships with numerous partnering organizations around the world and are given the opportunity to participate in online trainings.
-The trainings cover various topics such as substantive legal skills and techniques, building leadership capacity, effective presentation skills and community organizing strategies.
-Moreover, the Winners of the 2017 JusticeMakers Competition will be connected to and supported by IBJ’s global community, and receive increased publicity for the implementation of their projects.
+Winners form lasting relationships with numerous partnering organizations around the world and are given the opportunity to participate in a live training to be held in Jakarta.
+The training will cover various topics such as substantive legal skills and techniques, building leadership capacity, effective presentation skills and community organizing strategies.
+Moreover, the Winners of the 2020 JusticeMakers Competition will be connected to and supported by IBJ’s global community, and receive increased publicity for the implementation of their projects.

 Why is JusticeMakers important?

 - JusticeMakers empowers and supports criminal defense experts around the world to provide immediate assistance to people facing criminal prosecution.